Convexity in Multivalued Harmonic Functions: Introduction

-\begin{doublespace} Since Theorem \ref{Theorem 1.1 } in \cite{3} is carried out in a discrete setting, for the sake of completeness a proof of the continuous version (as stated above) is presented in the appendix.
-The second statement in Theorem \ref{Theorem 1.1 } is an immediate consequence of the first one.
-It is an exercise to verify that absolute monotinicity of $\overline{H}$ implies $\log$ convexity of $t\mapsto\overline{H}(e^{t})$ (see \cite{7}, II, Problem 123).
-Roughly speaking, we are interested in the question whether a Lippner-Mangoubi type theorem can be obtained in the more general setting of multivalued harmonic functions.
+In 2015, Lippner and Mangoubi observed the following stronger result: \begin{thm} \textup{( {[}6{]}, Theorem 1.4)}.
+Let $u:B_{1}(0)\rightarrow\mathbb{R}$ be harmonic.
+Then $\overline{H}_{u}$ is absolutely monotonic, that is $\overline{H}_{u}^{(k)}\geq0$ for all $k\in\mathbb{N}$.
+In particular, $H_{u}^{(k)}\geq0$ for all $k\in\mathbb{N}$. \end{thm} Since Theorem (\ref{Theorem 1.1 }) in {[}6{]} is carried out in a discrete setting, for the sake of completeness a proof of the continuous version (as stated above) is presented in the appendix.
+The second statement in Theorem (\ref{Theorem 1.1 }) is an immediate consequence of the first one.
+It is an exercise to verify that absolute monotinicity of $\overline{H}$ implies $\log$ convexity of $t\mapsto\overline{H}(e^{t})$ (see {[}7{]}, II, Problem 123).
+Roughly speaking, we are interested in the question whether a Lippner-Mangoubi type theorem can be obtained in the more general setting of multi valued harmonic functions.
 Let us emphasize this could have fascinating applications in the regularity theory of these objects, since absolutely monotonic functions are real analytic (due to a celebrated theorem of Bernstein.
-See \cite{2}).
-In some sense, the nonlinear nature of the problem is the main obstacle in obtaining elliptic regularity type results for multivalued harmonic functions.
-We hope that approaching the problem via Bernstein's theorem may be useful in overcoming some of the difficulties that are created by the lack of linearity. \end{doublespace}
+See {[}3{]}).
+In some sense, the nonlinear nature of the problem is the main obstacle in obtaining elliptic regularity type results for multi valued harmonic functions.
+We hope that approaching the problem via Bernstein's theorem may be useful in overcoming some of the difficulties that are created by the lack of linearity.